nicklalone/IGME220-Intro/00 - Administration/Developer Notebook/Developer Notebook Prompts.md

 This should be the second of these an so it should be a bit easier.
 In your chosen form, submit the following:
 - Around 300 words based on a selected prompt.
+	- Page 295 - Exercise 9.1 (Replace the prototype with your tension prototype)
+	- Page 303 - Exercise 9.4 (Replace the prototype with your tension prototype)
+	- On page 310 is a "Primer for Playtesting."
+Give it a read.
+What surprised you about it?
+How did it shift your ideas of what playtesting is?
 - 5 game design ideas
 - Reaction to 1 new game outside your comfort zone

-For week 1, there are 3 prompts worth exploring in chapter 1:
-1. Page 8 - Exercise 1.2
-2. Page 10 - Exercise 1.3
-3. Page 11 - Exercise 1.5
 ---
 # Entry 9
 The basis of this assignment is relatively simple.
 We need to write down ideas, concepts, and thoughts related to design all the time.
 We might see something in the world that inspires us, we might see games that inspire us, we might see a tweet, skeet, or post that keeps us thinking.